craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Oct 26 25.md

 ##### To Tetrimoc
 #### Heading into The Jungle
 ##### Why do we need to go there?
-- From the SEASEC perspective, you guys might just be going around fucking up anyone unaligned with
+- From the SEASEC perspective, you guys are a little buck-wild, and we need you to tone it down a little.
+You can go kill Harvard, and then maybe just go explore in there.
 ##### What's happening when we get there?

 ### What happened?